Friends: The Reunion a cautious, melancholy look back after a long break

 "No one was going through what we were going through, except the other five," Schwimmer says as the six talk on set in the meticulously re-created living room of Monica Geller and Rachel Green's apartment.
 Added Aniston, who remains a tabloid obsession, "It kind of imprinted in our neural pathways ... 'we are actually family.'"

-The special is at its best in these genuine, intimate moments, like when Perry talks about the pressures of performing in front of a live studio audience.
+The special is at its best in these genuine, intimate moments, like when Perry reveals the pressure he felt performing in front of a live studio audience.

 "I felt like I was going to die if they didn't laugh, and it's not healthy for sure, but I would sometimes say a line and they wouldn't laugh and I would sweat and like, go into convulsions if I didn't get the laugh I was supposed to get," he reveals to his cast mates, who appear to be learning about his anxiety for the first time.